mozilla/infosec.mozilla.org/docs/fundamentals/security_principles.md

 -   Use an SSO (Single Sign On) solution with MFA.
 -   For services that can not support SSO, use the service’s individual MFA features (e.g. GitHub and Google MFA).
--   Servers carrying secrets or widespread access (or any other potentially sensitive data) should be verify the user's identity end to end, such as by prompting for an additional MFA verification when connecting to the server, even when behind a bastion host.
+-   Servers carrying secrets or widespread access (or any other potentially sensitive data) should verify the user's identity end to end, such as by prompting for an additional MFA verification when connecting to the server, even when behind a bastion host.